Using the CA Website

 Using the Site Menu

 The entire site menu is on the left-hand side of the screen.
 An arrow to the right of each menu item shows it has sub-items.
 Most of these sub-items pop out as the mouse runs over them.
 Move the mouse into a popped-up area to select from the sub-items, thus navigating to increasingly focussed detail.
 Alternatively, just click on the menu item and browse successively down to the detail you want - this is often the best way if you find the pop-out menus too fiddly (and especially on a mobile device).
 If you select a link to another page from within a page, the menu will show you exactly where you are, and the surrounding pages.
 Not every page is visible in the menu, but the main ones are.

 If the menu is in the way of your view, hide it by clicking on the tiny arrows up near the CA logo.
 Hiding the menu reveals a tiny arrow pointing the opposite way to bring it back - or just refresh the page.
-Not only is the website's predominant colour green, but none of the navigation panels are printed with the page content, saving those valuable trees (not to mention printer ink).
+Not only is the website's predominant colour green, but none of the navigation panels is printed with the page content, saving those valuable trees (not to mention printer ink).

 Finding What You Want